-Bluebirds commonly secure and defend boxes, and nest successfully within grids of 50-100 active Tree Swallow nests at ornithology research sites.
-Here in New York
+Bluebirds commonly secure and defend boxes, and nest successfully, within grids of 50

+to 100 or more active Tree Swallow nests at ornithology research sites.
+Here in New

-There is no way to design a swallow-proof bluebird box because swallows are so
+It is impossible to design a swallow-proof bluebird box because swallows are so

 much smaller and slimmer than bluebirds.
 However, there is one proven technique

 that allows both songbirds to nest together successfully.
+This is "pairing;"

-This is "pairing"; setting up pairs of boxes, with each box of a pair no more than 5-10 feet apart.
+setting up pairs of boxes, with each box of a pair no more than 5-10 feet apart.

-Since Tree Swallows seldom allow another pair of swallows to nest within 10 feet, the second
+Since Tree Swallows seldom allow another pair of swallows to nest within 10 feet, the

 initial squabbling to sort out who gets which box.
 Photo below by Andrew Aldrich.

-as the pictures below at the ABC Bluebird Trail in Albion, NY, illustrate.
+the pictures below, taken at the ABC Bluebird Trail in Albion, NY, illustrate.

 Click HERE to view a YouTube video of Eastern Bluebirds and Tree Swallows bringing